-Writer Anina Bennett is the co-author (with her husband, Paul Guinan) of the illustrated historical fiction books Boilerplate: History’s Mechanical Marvel, about a 19th-century robot, and Frank Reade: Adventures in the Age of Invention, the generation-spanning tale of a family of steampunk inventors.
-She and Paul also created the Eisner-nominated science fiction series Heartbreakers, one of the first comic books to feature a team of female action heroes.
+Writer Anina Bennett is the co-author (with her husband, Paul Guinan) of the illustrated historical science fiction books Boilerplate: History’s Mechanical Marvel, about a 19th-century robot; and Frank Reade: Adventures in the Age of Invention, the generation-spanning tale of a family of steampunk inventors.
+She and Paul also created the groundbreaking sci fi series Heartbreakers, one of the first comic books to feature clones and a team of female action heroes.

-She and Paul live in Portland, Oregon, where their work is on display at the Oregon Historical Society’s exhibit “Comic City, USA,” through January 2017.
-The creative couple also teaches comic book workshops and appears at conventions, conferences, festivals, and other events around the country.
+She and Paul live in Portland, Oregon, where their work was selected for inclusion in the Oregon Historical Society’s 2016-2017 exhibit “Comic City, USA.”
+Together and individually, they teach comic book workshops and appear at conventions, conferences, festivals, and other events around the country.